-You may be experiencing a level of stress not encountered before due to continual coverage of the coronavirus and the impact it has had on your daily life and routine.
-You may feel isolated, especially since many artists are collaborators and group thinkers.
+You may be experiencing a level of stress not encountered before due to continual and evolving coverage and information related to the coronavirus and the impact it has had on your daily life and routine.
+You may feel isolated, especially since many artists are collaborators, hands-on learners, and group thinkers.

-We want to remind you, you are one of over 300 students, faculty, and staff going through similar experiences, and we need to rely on each other for support.
+We want to remind you, you are not alone.
+You are one of over 300 students, faculty, and staff going through similar experiences, and we need to rely on each other for support.

 If you have tested positive or you know a student or faculty member who has, please contact Dr. Edwards immediately.

 To view the answer, simply select a question below.

 Yes.
 Campus re-opened for students, faculty, and staff on Monday, June 1.
 At this time we are not allowing guests and only accepting appointments for visitors.